Redmi K20

 Redmi K20 Pro and Redmi K20 (Xiaomi Mi 9T Pro and Xiaomi Mi 9T globally) are smartphones introduced by the Xiaomi sub-brand Redmi in an event held in China.
 A Premium variant for the Pro was later revealed, with the Snapdragon 855+, a new 512 GB/12 GB RAM model, a refined cooling system, and an exclusive finish.

 Specifications

 Design

-Redmi K20 Pro comes with a newer kind of gradient design.
-It resembles firmness, flame, power and mystery at the first look from our artistic point of view.
+Redmi K20 Pro comes with a newer kind of gradient design which resembles a flame.

 The Redmi K20 Pro and Redmi K20 (Xiaomi Mi 9T globally) are available in four colors: Glacier Blue, Flame Red, Carbon Black and Pearl White.
 The Redmi K20 Pro and Redmi K20 both have 6.39" full-screen FHD+ Horizon AMOLED displays,103%NTSC, DCI-P3 and a glass/metal construction.

 Hardware

 The Redmi K20 Pro comes with the Qualcomm Snapdragon 855 paired with 6 GB of RAM with 64 or 128 GB internal storage and 8 GB of RAM with 128 GB or 256 GB of non-expandable internal storage.
 The Redmi K20 is powered by the mid-range Qualcomm Snapdragon 730 and has the same RAM and storage options as the Redmi K20 Pro.
 The Redmi K20 Pro has 27W fast charging while the Redmi K20 has 18W fast charging; both have 7th generation in-display fingerprint sensors and 4000 mAh batteries.